MajorBlind/pooks_books/README.md

 3. Unzip the file and move the app to your **Applications** folder (macOS) or wherever you keep your programs (Windows/Linux).
 4. Open the app.

-### macOS / Windows: "Unidentified Developer" or "Untrusted Publisher" Warning
+### "Unidentified Developer" Warning (macOS)

-Since this app isn't distributed through the App Store or signed with a paid developer certificate yet, your OS may block the first launch with a warning.
+Since this app isn't distributed through the App Store or signed with a paid developer certificate yet, macOS may block the first launch with a warning.
 Here's how to get past it:

-**On macOS:**
 1. Try to open the app — you'll see a warning that it's from an unidentified developer and can't be opened.
 2. Open **System Settings → Privacy & Security**.
 3. Scroll down to the **Security** section — you'll see a message that "Pooks' Books" was blocked.